z0x010/treasurebox/README.md

         sudo mount /shares
         sudo tbox-init-drive

+  4. (Optional) enable use as a Time Machine Backup

+        sudo tbox-init-timemachine

+    Then configure Time Machine on your Mac using the login of 'user' and password 'live'

-  4. reboot and use another computer to access your TreasureBox
+  5. reboot and use another computer to access your TreasureBox

         sudo reboot